MathieuNlp/Sam_LoRA/README.md

 ![SAM Architecture](./docs/images/sam_lora_archi.png)
 *SAM + LoRA adaption*

-Next I will explain the pipeline to train the model.
+Next I will explain the preprocessing pipeline to train the model.

 # Preprocessing
 In the original model, a class “SamPredictor” is built to setup an image and predict.
-However, with this method, we can’t use a batching approach.
-Therefore, I created a class (Samprocessor) that preprocesses the datasets so that we can use batching for the training.
+However, with this method, we can’t use a batching approach for training.
+Therefore, I created a class (Samprocessor) that preprocess the datasets and outputs a list(dict) object necessary for SAM.

-The image go trough a longest stride resize and is normalized.
+Firstly, the image go trough a longest stride resize and is normalized.
 Then the image is reshaped to 1024x1024 for the input encoder.
-Prompt needs to follow the resizing, therefore new coordinates are computed.
+The prompt (bounding box) needs to follow the resizing, therefore new coordinates are computed.
 The resized images and prompts are then passed to the mask decoder that outputs the mask with the highest IoU probability.
+Finally, the mask is reshaped to the original size of the image.

 ![Pre processing pipe](./docs/images/preprocessing_pipeline.png)
 *Preprocessing pipeline*

-Note: normalization of the image and reshape to 1024x1024 is done in:
+Note: Normalization and reshape to 1024x1024 of the image is done in:
 ```
    /src/segment_anything/modeling/sam.py
 ```